-We humans have come a long way since cavemen chucked rocks at each other.
-Back then the only way to get anywhere was to walk, at 2-4 miles an hour.
-To cross the U.S., which is more than 2,000 miles, would take a long time.
-Around 5,000 years ago we invented the wheel, and built carts and wagons for horses to pull.
-By the 1800s, we had steam trains, which were way faster!
-But trains could take you only where the tracks went.
-There wasn’t one long track across the U.S. So the Central Pacific company built tracks eastward from California, while the Union Pacific built westward from the Missouri River.
-They met in Utah in May 1869.
-Finally in June 1876 a train drove all the way across the country for the first time, in just under 84 hours.
-Now we can fly it by plane in 6 hours!
+Back when cavemen were chucking rocks at each other, the only way to get anywhere was to walk.
+Around 5,000 years ago we invented the wheel, and in the 1800s we invented steam trains, which were way faster!
+But trains need a track, and there wasn’t one track crossing the U.S. So the Central Pacific Company built tracks eastward from California, while the Union Pacific built westward from the Missouri River, until they met in Utah.
+In June 1876 the first train crossed the U.S. in just under 84 hours.
+Now we can fly it by plane in 5 hours!

 Wee ones: If a train locomotive has 6 wheels and a car has 4 wheels, which one has fewer wheels?